 French majors are normally required to study in a French or Francophone university during their undergraduate years in the context of a one-semester, full-academic year, or intensive summer program.
-Georgetown offers excellent programs at the Universities of Bordeaux, Lyon, Nantes, Paris, and Strasbourg, Sciences Po Paris, as well as in Belgium, Cameroon, Morocco, and Senegal.
-Most of these offer direct matriculation opportunities and all meet the overseas studies standards and guidelines established by the Office of Global Education and the Dean's Offices of the four undergraduate schools.
+Georgetown offers excellent programs in France and Francophone countries--many of which require direct matriculation and must meet the overseas studies standards and guidelines established by the Office of Global Education.

 The Department of French and Francophone Studies also sponsors a six-week dual-track summer study program in Tours-Paris: all students complete a two-week culture integration workshop in Tours, following which some students continue language/culture study in Tours and others pursue a politics and business program in Paris.
 See the Overseas Study section of this Bulletin concerning university regulations and the Study Abroad section of the Department of French and Francophone Studies Website for credit transfer guidelines.